etcinit/vertex/README.md

 ## Batteries included:

-- Web servers: Proxygen (HHVM)
+- Web servers: Proxygen, Nginx (Optional)
-- Runtimes: HHVM 3.11, Node.js 5.0, Python 2.7
+- Runtimes: HHVM 3.12.1, Node.js 5.9, Python 2.7.
-- Package managers: Composer, npm
+- Package managers: `composer`, `npm`.
-- Development: Git, Curl
+- Development: `git`, `curl`.

 ## Recent changes:

+**What's new in v4.0?:**

+- Upgraded to Debian Jessie (`google/debian` -> `debian`).
+- Updated packages: HHVM 3.12.1, Node.js 5.9.
+- New developer tools: `vmenu`, `vinstall`.
+- Nginx is available again, but it is not installed by default.
+- New build scripts.

 **What's new in v3.2?:**